jimmiehansson/binary-gap/README.md

 # Description
-Just is a quick example solution to the binary gap prediction problem, with an algorithmic approach for performance of execution using plain javascript.
+Just is a quick example solution to the binary gap prediction problem, with an linear, non-performance example of execution using plain javascript.
+This is part of the unhandled performance challenge.

 Completion should run at an ~1.6ms average